ipatch/kegcop_web_api/README.md

 ## Database creation

 ##  Database initialization
-- After a DB has been created with the appropiate privledges, run the following command
+- After a DB has been created with the appropiate privledges, run the following command,<br />
--      rake db:migrate RAILS_ENV=development
+<code>rake db:migrate RAILS_ENV=development</code>

 ##  How to run the test suite